Site Logo Site Logo

 Throughout her journey with breast cancer, Joan Lunden, triple-negative breast cancer survivor & longtime Good Morning America anchor, learned by chance that she had dense breast tissue.
 No one had ever specifically told her this information or why it’s important to know.

+Like Joan, many women don’t know whether they have dense breasts or what that means.
 Knowing whether you have dense breasts is important because women with dense breasts have a higher risk of developing breast cancer, and often need supplemental screenings to a mammogram.

-Our Dense Breasts Q&A Guide answers these commonly asked questions:
+This guide answers these commonly asked questions:

 • What are dense breasts?